OmarMiniesy/Notes/Cribl/Cribl Products.md

 ![[Cribl Products, pic1.png]]

 Cribl Edge: Part of the [[Data Management]] Discovery phase.
-- A lightweight agent deployed directly on the data source — edge nodes, servers, containers, or VMs.
+- A lightweight agent deployed directly on the data source — edge nodes, servers, [[Docker|containers]], [[Kubernetes|Kubernetes pods]], or VMs.
-- Gathers and auto-discovers data at the source it is deployed on, including log files, metrics, and Windows events.
+- Gathers and auto-discovers data at the source it is deployed on, including [[Logs|log files]], metrics, syslog streams, and Windows events.
 - Provides a centralized view of all deployed agents across the environment.
 - Auto-discovery identifies the relevant log files and data streams that need to be collected.
 - Can forward collected data to any destination for downstream processing — typically Cribl Stream.